royyanwibisono/react-test-case-royyan/frontend-challenge-royyan/README.md

 The Ant Design library has been used for styling the components.
 Ant Design provides a set of customizable and reusable UI components that follow a consistent design language.
 This makes it easy to create a visually appealing and consistent UI for the application.

 ### Testing
 The components in the project have been tested using Jest.
-Jest is a popular testing framework that provides a simple and intuitive way to test JavaScript and TypeScript code.
 The tests ensure that the components are working as expected and help to prevent regression bugs.

 ## Work Logs
 - Day 1 : setup React project using vite, deep learning about Clean Architecture design patterns, deep learning about Ant Design.
 - Day 2 : implement Clean Architecture to HomeComponent
 - Day 3 : implement Clean Architecture to NewsComponent and ArticlesComponent
-- Day 4+ : add Jest script for Components, Cosmetics, bugfixings
+- Day 4+ : Add Jest script for Components, edit UI/UX, bugfixings

+## Features
+- Articles by categories : Business, Entertainment, General, Health, Science, Sports, and Technology.
+- Articles by countries.
+- Search articles by keywords.

 ## Setup